CallmeNezha/python-tricks/README.md

 ﻿# python-tricks

-This repo contains every tricks I have learned.
+This repo contains every tricks I have learned in python programming.

 ## Interpreter
 1. Test sys.modules to detect interpreter shutdown.